 \enskip

-\remark One can use some results by Azam about the derivations of tensor algebras (see \cite[Thm 2.8]{A2}).
-But the direct application to our tensor algebra $\frak g\otimes_F F[t^{\pm 1}]$ gives an isomorphism that
+\remark We can use some results given by Azam related to the derivations of tensor algebras (see \cite[Thm 2.8]{A2}).
+However, their direct application to our tensor algebra $\frak g\otimes_F F[t^{\pm 1}]$ yields an isomorphism such that

 where $C(\frak g)$ is the centroid of $\frak g$ and $\overleftarrow\otimes_F$ and $\overrightarrow\otimes_F$ are special types of tensor products (since $\frak g$ is infinite-dimensional).
-Thus we need a little more work to get our desired form above.
-Since we only need a special type of subspaces, namely, $(\der_FL)^m_0$, we directly approached them, not using the Azam's result.
-Besides that, we have to investigate derivations of twisted locally loop algebras later which are not tensor algebras.
+Thus, we need to perform some more work to obtain our desired form as given above.
+We only need a special type of subspace, i.e., $(\der_FL)^m_0$, so we can approach them directly without using Azam's result.
+In addition, we investigate derivations of twisted locally loop algebras later that are not tensor algebras.

 \endremark